fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-# Imagine a perfect world when you upgrade the Ruby version and all tests pass!
+# Imagine a perfect world when you upgrade the Ruby version and all the tests pass!

-!SLIDE center
+!SLIDE center red big

 # Now, wake up!!